Cox reduction and confidence sets of models: a theoretical elucidation: Introduction

 \section{Introduction}

-In the context of regression with a large number of potential explanatory features, usual practice is to identify a single low-dimensional model.
-Motivated by scientific studies in which subject-matter understanding is sought rather than immediate predictive success, \cite{battey2017} argued that when several alternative reasonable explanations are statistically indistinguishable, one should aim to specify as many as is feasible, aiming for a confidence set of models.
-The arguments for this are in our view overwhelming, yet there may be some flexibility in how the broad goal is operationalised.
-The following procedure was proposed in \cite{battey2017}.
+In the context of regression with a large number $p$ of potential explanatory features on $n\ll p$ independent individuals, usual practice is to identify a single low-dimensional model.
+Motivated by scientific studies in which subject-matter understanding is sought rather than immediate predictive success, \cite{battey2017} argued that when several reasonable explanations are statistically indistinguishable, one should aim to specify a confidence set of models.
+The arguments for this are in our view compelling, yet there may be some flexibility in how the broad goal is operationalised.
+The following approach was suggested in \cite{battey2017}.

-If, among the potential explanatory variables, some have inordinately high sample correlation ($>0.97$ say), the variables are temporarily paired, with one representative of both.
-Depending on the magnitude $p$ of the resulting set of variables, the associated variable indices are arranged in a $k\times k$ square, $k\times k \times k$ cube, or higher dimensional array (hypercube).
-There is no need for $p$ to be a perfect cube etc., as some entries of the array can be left empty.
-We describe the cubic case for concreteness.